-"Large pharmaceutical companies."
-Large pharmaceutical companies represent the top 20 pharmaceutical companies by worldwide prescription drug sales in the year ended December 31, 2018 as classified by Evaluate Ltd via EvaluatePharma©.

-"Mid-sized biopharmaceutical companies."
-Mid-sized biopharmaceutical companies represent biopharmaceutical companies with at least \$250 million in sales in the year ended December 31, 2018, based on publicly available data and management's knowledge, that are not classified as a top 20 pharmaceutical company by Evaluate Ltd via EvaluatePharma©.

-"Phase I." Phase I trials are typically conducted in healthy individuals or, on occasion, in patients, and typically involve 20 to 80 subjects and range from a few months to several years.
+- "Large pharmaceutical companies."
+Large pharmaceutical companies represent the top 20 pharmaceutical companies by worldwide prescription drug sales as classified by Evaluate Ltd via EvaluatePharma©. - "Mid-sized biopharmaceutical companies."
+Mid-sized biopharmaceutical companies represent biopharmaceutical companies with at least \$250 million in sales, based on publicly available data and management's knowledge, that are not classified as a top 20 pharmaceutical company by Evaluate Ltd via EvaluatePharma©. - "Small biopharmaceutical companies."
+Small biopharmaceutical companies represent biopharmaceutical companies that have less than \$250 million in sales, based on publicly available data and management's knowledge. - "Phase I." Phase I trials are typically conducted in healthy individuals or, on occasion, in patients, and typically involve 20 to 80 subjects and range from a few months to several years.
 These trials are designed to establish the basic safety, dose tolerance, absorption, metabolism, distribution and excretion of the clinical product candidate, the side effects associated with increasing doses, and if possible, early evidence of effectiveness.
-If the trial establishes the basic safety and metabolism of the clinical product candidate, Phase II trials are generally initiated.
+If the trial establishes the basic safety and metabolism of the clinical product candidate, Phase II trials are generally initiated. - "Phase II."

-"Phase II."
 Phase II trials are conducted in a limited population of patients with the disease or condition that the clinical product candidate is intended to treat.
 These trials typically test a few hundred patients and last on average 12 to 18 months.
 Phase II trials are typically designed to identify possible adverse effects and safety risks, to preliminarily evaluate the efficacy of the clinical product candidate for specific targeted diseases or conditions, and to determine dose tolerance, optimal dosage and dosing schedule.
 Phase II trials are sometimes divided into two phases: Phase IIa trials typically evaluate the dose response of the clinical product candidate and Phase IIb trials typically evaluate the efficacy of the clinical product candidate at the prescribed doses.
 If the Phase II trials indicate that the clinical product candidate may be safe and effective, Phase III trials are generally initiated.